eic/snippets/Calorimetery/CaloDebugTools/HCalDebugTreeMaker/README.md

 In the case of the latter, belonging relationships between clusters and cells/particles are encoded in indices running parallel to the relevant branches.

-(Initially derived from code by Rederike Bock.
+(Initially derived from code by Frederike Bock.
 Thanks!!)

 ### {Flat,Relational}HCalDebugTreeMaker Usage